Min 6°C Max 11°C

 The Landscape Character Assessment was produced by Chris Blandford Associates in 2005.
 It can be downloaded as a pdf document, however please note the large file size.

 To construct, alter, renew or extend any works on, under or over tidal waters or tidal lands below the level of high water in Chichester Harbour needs a works licence issued by Chichester Harbour Conservancy.
-Please carefully read through the Guidance Notes with the Application Form - see the Additional Downloads panel.
+Please carefully read through the Guidance Notes with the Application Form.